franlat/MAST4_population_genomics/README.md

-This repository was created to store the script(s) used to calculate the dNdS ratios in MAST-4 genes for the chapter 2 in Latorre F PhD thesis titled "Global population structure of a unicellular marine predator".
+This repository stores the script(s) used to calculate the dNdS ratios in MAST-4 genes for the preprint of Latorre F., "Global population structure of a unicellular marine predator."

-The script `dNdS.py`is a pythong script tailored for my specific needs.
-That is, it works when analyzing the exact same number of samples (82 metaG) and gff format.
-It could be use in other settings, but the script neeeds to be changed for that.
+The script `dNdS.py ' is a Python script tailored to this research's needs.
+It works when analyzing the exact same number of samples (82 metaG) and gff format.
+However, the script must be changed for use in other settings.